AdamT84/Hangman/README.md

 ### Content

-I have listed below the main sites that have helped me complete this project.
+I have listed the main sites that have helped me complete this project.
 I spent time looking at tutorials and other games online on sites such as Stack Overflow and Slack and videos on YouTube for ideas and inspiration, but found the below resources extremely helpful.
 I would also like to thank my CI mentor Chris Quinn for his advice and motivation throughout this project.

 - This site was extremely helpful and showed me multpile options to code this game.
 [Invent with Python](https://inventwithpython.com).
 - How to buid hangman tuitorial by Kite on [YouTube](https://www.youtube.com/watch?v=m4nEnsavl6w) was very helpful.